technofocus-pte/fbricaiinsightdepth/Lab guides/Use Case 02/Usecase02.md

     ![](./media/image61.png)

-33. Create a delta table for the cleaned data, select the code cell and click on the **play** button to execute cell.
+33. Create a delta table for the cleaned data, select the code cell replace the Line 3 – changed to **df_clean** click on the **play** button to execute cell.

      ![](./media/image62.png)